Programme of Events 2019/20

 We generally meet every third Tuesday of each month at 19-30 for 19-45 at the Radnor Hall, Bodenham, Nr.
 Salisbury, SP5 4EQ.
 This venue is 2 miles south of Salisbury just off the Ringwood Road, A338.
 Refer to map.

 We aim to start on time as the main speaker may have travelled some distance to speak to us.
 Refreshment is available either during an interval or after the main speaker has delivered his/her presentation.
 This is followed by a poultry matters forum – a questions and answer session usually about bird health, breeding and housing, but any subject matter can be covered, tapping on the wide knowledge of members.

 We run an egg competition (see under competitions) at most of our meetings and it is wise to come early to place your entries before the main speaker commences.
 A raffle with members donations helps keep the club on a sound financial footing.

-Our next meeting is on Tuesday 16th April 2019 and is a talk on the History of Japanese Long Tailed Birds by Ian Lambert.
+Our next meeting is on Tuesday 18th June 2019 and is the BBQ and Box Show.

 Find the most up to date details at: www.gov.uk/government/news and search for avian-flu